-How Do You Prove Future Medical Costs And Future Lost Wages?
+How Do You Prove Future Medical Expenses And Future Lost Income?

-Compelling evidence is important in any personal injury case, and the right evidence can make a difference.
+Compelling evidence of future medical expenses is important in any personal injury case, and the right evidence can make a difference.

-At Emroch & Kilduff, we review records, statements, and testimony from a client’s entire medical care team including primary care physicians, emergency room physicians, surgeons, physical and occupational therapists, and mental health providers for documentation that support the need for future:
+At Emroch & Kilduff, we review records, statements, and testimony from a client’s entire medical care team including primary care physicians, emergency room physicians, surgeons, physical and occupational therapists, and mental health providers for documentation that supports the need for the following future medical expenses:

 - Routine visits with medical specialists